How to Use Internal RTC in STM32 with Alarm, LCD Output & Battery Backup

 We have also configured the Alarm, so make sure to enable the Alarm interrupt in the NVIC Tab.
 We will use the LED connected to pin PA5 for the Alarm signal, so let’s set the pin PA5 as output.

-We are using the LCD1602 to display the current Time and Date.
+I am using the LCD1602 to display the current Time and Date.
 The LCD is connected using the PCF8574 I2C extender.
-Below is the image showing the I2C configuration.
+The image below shows the I2C configuration.

 I am using the I2C1 to connect the LCD.
 The I2C is configured in the standard mode with the clock speed set to 100KHz.
 The pins PB8 and PB9 are configured as the SCL and SDA pins.